zahash/LSFR/README.md

 ## Installation

-Must have an NVIDIA gpu and cuda libraries installed for face recognition to work
+It's recommended (but not necessary) to have an NVIDIA gpu with cuda libraries installed for face recognition to work reasonably fast

 OS X & Linux: